grawlix0/chxtr/README.md

 - external software - FreeFileSync, Tessteract/PyTesseract
 - ... maybe others too

 I would basically dump this code into a folder then run `start.bat` or `agent.py` (remove the w from .pyw in the original files) and install the dependencies one by one.
-I'd appreciate if on of you come back and update this section of the README with your findings.
+I'd appreciate if any of you come back and update this section of the README with your findings.

 ## How it works
 - Double click `agent.pyw` or `start.bat`